deejaygraham/testing-at-the-top-and-bottom-of-the-triangle/outline.md

 -   Explanation of the basic structure and syntax of Cypress tests
 -   Overview of how to write tests for your applications

+Slide 11: End-to-end Testing

+-   Explanation of what end-to-end testing is and why it's important
+-   Overview of how to use Cypress to perform end-to-end testing

 Slide 5: Testing with the Cypress API